Höxter

-Geography

 Subdivisions

 As part of North Rhine-Westphalia's municipal reforms, the collective municipality of Höxter came into being on 1 January 1970, formed out of the eleven communities of the former Amt of Höxter-Land, the main town, and the community of Bruchhausen from the former Amt of Beverungen.
-The communities in question voluntarily merged to pool their resources and bring about a unified administration.
-These constituent communities are:
+The communities voluntarily merged to pool their resources and establish a unified administration.
+The constituent communities are: